Solving PDEs on Unknown Manifolds with Machine Learning: Acknowledgment

 \section{Acknowledgment}

-The research of J. H. was partially supported under the NSF grant DMS-1854299.
-S. L. and H. Y. were partially supported by the NSF grant DMS-1945029 and the NVIDIA GPU grant.
+The research of J. H. was partially supported under the NSF grant DMS-1854299 and the ONR grant N00014-22-1-2193.
+S. J. was supported by the NSFC Grant No. 12101408.
+S. L. is supported by the Ross-Lynn fellowship 2021-2022 from Purdue University.
+S. L. and H. Y. were partially supported by the US National Science Foundation under awards DMS-2244988, DMS-2206333, and the Office of Naval Research Award N00014-23-1-2007.